serverless/blog/posts/2017-07-24-anatomy-of-a-serverless-app.md

 The [HTTP response](https://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html) expects a shape that has a status code and a body attribute.
 So we will change the response shape to follow the HTTP convention.

-Testing it locally shows the newly updated response.
+Testing it locally shows the newly-updated response.

 ```
 $ serverless invoke local --function send